cmbant/getdist/scripts/MAC_APP_BUILD.md

 - Change the project directory with the `--project-dir` parameter
 - Modify the PyInstaller spec file to include additional files or dependencies

-## Code Signing
+## Code Signing and Notarization

-For distribution outside of development:
+For distribution outside of development, the app should be signed and notarized:

 1. Obtain an Apple Developer ID
 2. Sign the app using: